MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 nps.onyx.azure.net|https|Access to NPS (Net Promoter Score). webshell.suite.office.com|https|Access to Office for header and search.
 Please see [the Office 365 urls and ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges#microsoft-365-common-and-office-online) for more details

-### Approval Email Delivery
+### Approval email delivery
-Please see the [Approvals Email Delivery KB Article](https://go.microsoft.com/fwlink/?linkid=2128304) details about Approvals email routing information.
+Please see the [approvals email delivery article](https://go.microsoft.com/fwlink/?linkid=2128304) for details about approvals email routing.